GrantS2S/website/content/help/guides/sources-overview.md

 ---
 title: "Sources Overview"
-lead: "Sources in Stock2Shop is the term used for the source of your product and customer information"
+lead: "What are Stock2Shop sources and what they are used for."
 seoTitle: ""
 seoDescription: ""
 type: guides